Anatomy of a Murder

 Grade: A

-Otto Preminger’s nearly-three-hour classic, Anatomy of a Murder, is the most gripping courtroom drama in American movie history.
-Why?
-Because it’s the most realistic.
-How many other movies are taught in law school and film school?
-Aspiring lawyers study it, and movie buffs become aspiring lawyers because of it.
+Otto Preminger’s nearly-three-hour classic, Anatomy of a Murder is the most realistic courtroom drama ever made, taught in both law school and film school: aspiring lawyers study it, and film buffs become aspiring lawyers because of it.

 Directing: